Kathy de Jong

-Kathy completed an MSW (with distinction) at Wilfrid Laurier University in 1995, having previously earned an honors BA in sociology at McMaster University in 1991.
-She is presently a Doctoral Candidate (ABD) at Wilfrid Laurier University with expected completion in 2020.
-She joined the Memorial faculty in 2018.
-Prior to that, Kathy spent 23 years as a Social Work professional in the field of Children’s Mental Health.
+Kathy de Jong, (pronouns:she/her; they/them) completed her PhD. at Wilfrid Laurier University in 2020.
+She previously earned an MSW (with distinction) at Wilfrid Laurier University in 1995 and an honors BA in sociology at McMaster University in 1991.
+Kathy joined the Memorial faculty in 2018.
+Prior to that, she spent 23 years in Ontario employed as a Social Work professional in the field of Children’s Mental Health.
 During this time, she served in various capacities, both clinical and administrative.

-Kathy’s area of scholarly interest is in critical mental health as it pertains to service delivery to LGBTQ2S+ youth and their providers.
+Kathy’s area of scholarly interest is in critical mental health as it pertains to service delivery to 2SLGBTQIA+ youth and their providers.
 She is particularly interested in the lived experience of youth service users and how they have experienced the embedded heteronormativity in the service system.
 Similarly, she is interested in understanding how service providers experience the same and what they do to try and mitigate its impact.
-All of this is with a view towards creating a safer and more inclusive mental health service delivery system for all children, youth and their families regardless of gender and/or sexual identification.
+All of this with a view toward creating a safer and more inclusive mental health service delivery system for all children, youth and their families regardless of gender and sexual expression/identification.

-Currently, Kathy will be focusing her energies on teaching practice-based courses while completing her dissertation.
+Kathy focuses her energies on teaching practice-based courses in a safe, transparent and engaging learning space.
 Her greatest passion is challenging conventional practice wisdom and encouraging the inclusion of a critical lens into micro-practice while integrating practice-based learning with social work theory.
-Her hope and desire is to be a mentor and to foster a new generation of social workers that will not only serve clients well but also transform the system in the process.
+Her hope and desire is to be a mentor and to foster a new generation of social workers that will not only serve clients well but also transform the service delivery system in the process.

 de Jong, K. (2018).
 Book review: LGBTQ people and social work: Intersectional perspectives, edited by Brian J. O'Neill, Tracy A. Swan, Nick J. Mulé, Toronto: Ontario, Canadian Scholars’ Press, 2015.
 Journal of LGBTQ Youth, April 2018.